minthauzens/helloit.bootcamp.lottery/README.md

                 // had design issue where ValidatorResponse was defined in constructor not in validate method
     LotteryRestControllerTest:
-        tests for each error message in LotteryDto
+        tests for each error message in LotteryDto Improved ResponseEntities:
+        use ObjectMapper instead of ResponseEntity< String>

 Known issues and limits:
     tests can fail if run at midnight, because the date could change between actions.